Kelcy Warren: Philanthropy

 In 2020, Forbes gave Warren its lowest score for philanthropy, a "1."
 This indicates he was in the lowest 20% of billionaires rated.

-Warren has hosted the Cherokee Music Festival since it began in 2007.
-It is a nonprofit event to raise money for children's charities and local public service organizations.

 In 2012, Warren donated $10 million to help build Klyde Warren Park in downtown Dallas.
 It is named for his son.
 As part of the contract, his son cleans up trash from the park once a month.
 The construction of the park cost about $90 million.
 Warren's gift was the largest, giving him naming rights.

-The Kelcy Warren Foundation supports the Caddo Lake Institution, an organization with the mission of protecting the ecological, cultural and economic integrity of Caddo Lake and its associated wetlands and watershed.

 Political activity

 Warren donated $6 million to Governor Rick Perry's 2016 presidential campaign.
 He also donated $103,000 to President Donald Trump's 2016 presidential campaign.
 Together with his spouse Amy, Warren contributed $1.8 million to President Donald Trump's 2020 presidential campaign.
 In August 2020, Warren gave $10 million to the America First Action super PAC, which supports Donald Trump.
 In May 2024, Warren hosted a fundraiser in Houston for Donald Trump.
 In total, Warren and his wife contributed more than $20 million to Trump's presidential runs between 2016 and 2024.
 He gave $1 million to Greg Abbott after Texas's 2021 legislative session.
+He donated $5 million to pro-Trump super PAC Make America Great Again Inc. in May 2024.

 Warren has called for environmental activists to be "removed from the gene pool."